Aisle Barn Accessible Rental

 FLEXIBLE BOOKINGS DURING THE CORONAVIRUS PANDEMIC

-We are to visitors from 1 August 2020, depending on government restrictions and provided it is safe for our guests.
+We are open to visitors from 1 August 2020, depending on government restrictions and provided it is safe for our guests.

 To give you the confidence to book ahead, we’re making the following temporary amendment to our rental terms and conditions during the Coronavirus pandemic.